Sanghyun-Hong/DeepSloth/README.md

 #### Per-Sample / Universal DeepSloth Adversarial Examples

-To run DeepSloth on SDNs, you can refer to the examples below.
-You can choose `ours` for PerSample/Universal DeepSloth or `ours-class` for Class-Universal DeepSloth.
+You can run DeepSloth on SDNs.
+Please refer to the following example. `ours` is for PerSample/Universal DeepSloth, and `ours-class` is for Class-Universal DeepSloth.

 ```
-  // Linf attacks (ours - DeepSloth)
+  // DeepSloth (ours)
   $ python run_attacks.py \
     --dataset cifar10 \
     --batch-size 250 \